What is Uscreen?

 They?ll also be able to set up a profile and communicate with other students via comments or during your live broadcast in the chat.

-Affordability: How Much Is Uscreen?
+Pricing: How Much Is Uscreen?

 Uscreen is still growing and made changes to their pricing a few times.